• ABOUT

 Acrylic, Graphite and Tape over Collage on Board - 12 × 12

-Acrylic, Graphite and Tape over collage on Board
+Acrylic, Graphite, Tape over Collage on Board - 10 x 8 each

 I woke up late in 1999 with a clear artistic calling.